 Chicken Fried Steak Fingers Recipe with Cream Gravy

-Just the other day I was asking Mr. Savvy what beef dinner he wanted next after being inspired by hearing about the Beef Checkoff and he mentioned steak fingers.
+Just the other day I was asking Mr. Savvy what beef dinner he wanted next and he mentioned steak fingers.

 Now, I will admit chicken fried steak with gravy is one of my favorite guilty pleasure meals.
 So, he didn't really have to twist my arm very much.

-Country fried steak can seem like a complicated dish, but it’s actually quite quick and easy once you get a few steps of prep work done.
-And golly, is it worth it.
+Country fried steak can seem like a complicated dish, but it's actually quite quick and easy once you get a few steps of prep work done.
+And, it's totally worth it.

 This Chicken Fried Steak Fingers Recipe with Cream Gravy is also loved by all ages and can be eaten for any meal and even as an appetizer.
 You can even make up a big batch at once and freeze as they reheat very well in the oven.